Dr. J's Rock and Roll Classes

 - Category: About The MRRL

-In order to keep Michigan Rock and Roll Legends advertisement-free, both the website and the Hall of Fame display at the Bay City Motor Company have been completely funded by the rock and roll history classes that I teach through the Osher Lifelong Learning Institute at Saginaw Vallley State University in Michigan and Rutgers University in New Jersey.
+In order to keep Michigan Rock and Roll Legends advertisement-free, both the website and the Hall of Fame display at Scotty's Sandbar in Bay City have been completely funded by the rock and roll history classes that I teach through the Osher Lifelong Learning Institute at Saginaw Vallley State University in Michigan and Rutgers University in New Jersey.
 Rock and roll classes have also been presented in the past at Sunrise Side Lifelong Learning in Tawas City.
 These noncredit courses are open to the general public and offer discounted class fees for OLLI members.